Regenerative Aesthetics 101

 Kybella is hands-down 🙌 one of the most transformative treatments for anyone who is experiencing an unwanted “double chin” (submandibular fat) taking away chin/jawline definition.

 • Oftentimes a “double chin” concern can make someone look and feel heavier than they actually are, no matter their weight or health status.
-Simone has personally experienced a major difference in her confidence after just one Kybella/DA treatment.
+Hannah has personally experienced a major difference in her confidence after just one Kybella/DA treatment.
 Kybella/DA by permanently decreasing the fat pad it creates contour to the chin and jawline area.
 Overall, Kybella/DA makes the facial profile even more beautiful and contoured than before…hello glow-up!

 Please note it usually takes 3-6 treatments for most people and not everyone is a candidate.